agrnerd17/CIC/README.md

 Prediction Model:

-* Uses <b>machine learning</b> methods to make a prediction model.
+* Uses <b>machine learning</b> methods to make a classification model.
 * Made in Jupyter Notebook environment.
-* Currently displays data as a table using python's pandas module.
+* Currently uses plotly for data visualization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ### Built With